-- The extractor is made up of two main parts: - The "top box", which houses the exhaust ducting spigot, grease filter, electrical connection points and any internal motor. - The "baseplate", which is essentially the visible parts when installed and houses the lights, hinged filter concealment panel and outer frame. - The ducting spigot must be set to the required outlet position prior to installation (Left, Right, Front, Rear or Top). - The Stratus Flush "top box" has 3 possible duct spigot positions.
+- The extractor is made up of two main parts: - The "top box", which houses the exhaust ducting spigot, grease filter, electrical connection points and any internal motor. - The "baseplate", which is essentially the visible parts when installed, comprising hinged filter concealment door panel assembly and outer frame. - The ducting spigot must be set to the required outlet position prior to installation (Left, Right, Front, Rear or Top). - The Stratus Air "top box" has 3 possible duct spigot positions.
 It is easily separated from the baseplate and can be rotated through 180 degrees in order to achieve all 5 possible outlet directions.
-It is secured via screws accessible only when the filter concealment panel is in the open position. - The extractor fixing holes are hidden behind the LED down lights, which can easily be popped out to reveal four possible fixing locations behind each (only one fixing hole in each corner needs to be used). - If your extractor is a recirculating model, (optional extra and not the standard configuration) then adequate provision must be made for exhausted air to return into the kitchen e.g. ducted out to a vent in the kitchen located somewhere that minimises uncomfortable draughts onto occupants.
-Failure to do so may cause the unit to overheat and fail (invalidating your warranty).
+It is secured via screws accessible only when the filter concealment door panel is in the open position. - The extractor fixing holes are located behind the door panel.
+We recommend pan-head or flanged screws are used to secure the extractor, rather than countersunk.
+Screw heads will be visible only when the door is open. - If your extractor is a recirculating model (optional extra and not the standard configuration) then adequate provision must be made for exhausted air to return to the kitchen, such as by ducting to a vent in the kitchen ceiling (located so as to minimise uncomfortable draughts onto occupants).
+Failure to do so may cause the unit to overheat and fail, and will invalidate your warranty. - This extractor has no lights, however there is a light control button on the remote-control console.